jimchen1551/MPCS/Computer Science/Operating systems/Computer-system architecture.md

 - We obtain high availability by adding a level of redundancy in the system.
 - A layer of **cluster software** runs on the cluster nodes.
 - Each node can **monitor** one or more of the others.
 (If monitored machine fails, monitoring machine takes ownership of its storage and restart the application. )

+**Graceful degradation**: the ability to continue providing service proportional to the level of surviving hardware **Fault tolerant**: suffering a failure of any single component and still continueing operation (requiring failure detection, diagnosis, and correction)

+**Asymmetric clustering**: one machine is in **hot-standby mode** (do nothing but monitor the other active server) while the other is running apps
+**Symmetric clustering**: two or more hosts are running apps and monitoring each other

+**High-performance computing**: the app must have been written specifically to take advantage of the cluster (**parallelization**, dividing a program into seperate components)